raghav-vaidya/influencer-marketing-analysis/README.md

 # Influencer Marketing Analysis

-Developed models using machine learning and network analytics to identify the top influencers on Twitter, significantly enhancing marketing campaign visibility and engagement
+Developed models using machine learning and network analytics to identify the top influencers on Twitter, significantly enhancing marketing campaign visibility and engagement.